Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-designer-tool/index.md

 ---
 # Overview

 The Language Designer tool is an application that has many helpful features for quickly developing language definitions.
-It is an option when installing the WPF controls.
+It is an option when installing the @@PlatformName controls.

 This application uses several of the WPF Studio control products, such as Ribbon, Docking & MDI, Editors, Navigation, PropertyGrid, and SyntaxEditor, and is a nice showcase of what you can do with our products.

 Its main goal is to provide you with a user interface for creating a language project, which is essentially a profile about a syntax language.
 Various language features such as a lexer and classification types can be configured and in some cases tested right within the application.
 Then code generation can be performed to output code files that allow for a related syntax language to be used in your own applications with the SyntaxEditor control.

+> [!NOTE]
+> Since the Language Designer is written in WPF and thus runs on .NET Framework, it can only load other .NET Framework assemblies for debugging in the LL Parser Debugger.
+This is described in more detail in the [LL Parser Debugger](ll-parser-debugger.md) topic.

 ## Getting Started